-Do a quick google search and you’ll find a plethora of articles about “toxic” leaders.
+Do a quick google search and you’ll find a heap of articles about “toxic” leaders.
 It’s clearly a hot topic and a lot of people are writing about it.
 Psychology Today writes that toxic leadership and toxic workplaces are on the rise, partly due to a belief that if you achieve your targets as a leader, you can act however you like.
 Other reasons provided are that narcissistic personalities outwardly display the qualities of the stereotypical leader, leading to their promotion and success.
 This is regardless of how the people around them feel about their behaviour.

 Given the amount of writing about poor leadership and the frequency with which we hear war stories involving bad leaders, it’s easy to think that in general, leadership within organisations has gone down the toilet.